Edit Content

 When to Give the Tip

 It’s best to give your tip at the end of your climb when you are completing the trek.
 This is when you will have a chance to personally thank each crew member.
-You can give your tip in cash, and it’s a good idea to have small denominations of Tanzanian shillings or US dollars for easier distribution.
+You can give your tip in cash, and it’s a good idea to have small denominations of US dollars for easier distribution.

 What They Say About Us